Walk the talk

 - Aboriginal people will often refer to themselves as Koori, Murri, Noonga etc. These names refer to a particular group or area to which they belong.
 They are not general terms and should not be used as such.

-Download a PDF of Walk the Talk – You may wish to share this information guide with other teachers at your school.
+Download the above PDF of Walk the Talk – You may wish to share this information guide with other teachers at your school.

 Narragunnawali: Reconciliation in Schools and Early Learning professional learning resource.
 It helps staff to consider scenarios, evaluate policies and principles and consider how cultural safety could further be promoted within the wider school or early learning service community.